 The tenant name cannot be changed after creation.

 You can create more than one tenant; in fact, you are encouraged to do so for each environment you may have such as development, staging, or production.
 See Set Up Multiple Environments for details.

 When you name your tenant, that name becomes your Auth0 domain.
 (Or, you can create a custom domain; see below.)
 This domain is the base URL that you will use to access our API and the URL where your users are redirected in order to authenticate.
-Auth0 supports three regional subdomains:
+Auth0 supports these locality subdomains:

-When you are asked for the region you want to use, your choice affects which regional subdomain will be assigned to you and where your data will be hosted.
-If you pick US then the name format will be
+You cannot choose which region your tenant will reside in.
+When you are asked for the locality you want to use, your choice affects which regional subdomain will be assigned to you and where your data will be hosted.

 In our example, Example-Co chose the name